Kangnivi Ama Tchoutchoui

 Kangnivi Ama Tchoutchoui (born 28 May 1994) is a Togolese footballer who plays as a centre-back for FC Nouadhibou and the Togo national team.

-Career
+Club career

 Tchoutchoui began his senior career with the Togolese side Gbohloesu, before transferring to Mauritania with FC Nouadhibou on 1 December 2020.

 International career

 Tchoutchoui made his debut with the Togo national team in a 2–0 2020 African Nations Championship qualification loss to Nigeria on 19 October 2019.